A Forest of Wool and Steel

-A Forest of Wool and Steel (羊と鋼の森) is a 2018 Japanese film directed by Kojiro Hashimoto and starring Kento Yamazaki.
-Based on the 2016 award-winning Booksellers novel Hitsuji to Hagane no Mori by Natsu Miyashita, which tell the story about Tomura's ambition to become a piano tuner.
-An English translation of Miyashita's novel is due for release in April 2019.
+A Forest of Wool and Steel (羊と鋼の森, Hitsuji to Hagane no Mori) is a 2018 Japanese drama film directed by Kojiro Hashimoto and starring Kento Yamazaki.
+It is based on the 2016 award-winning Booksellers novel by Natsu Miyashita, which tells the story of high school student Naoki Tomura and his ambition to become a piano tuner.
+An English translation of Miyashita's novel was released in April 2019.

 Plot

 When in high school, Naoki Tomura watched a piano tuner, Soichiro Itadori, work on the school piano.
 He could smell the forest from the piano tuning by Soichiro.
 When he graduated he worked at the music instrument store where Soichiro works.